 8. CAHPS for MIPS and CMS Web Interface

-To report one quality measure via CAHPS for MIPS Survey, or utilize CMS Web Interface submission method, you had to register your group by June 30th, 2018 for the 2018 MIPS performance year to utilize these options.
-Similarly, for 2019 MIPS performance year, the registration deadline is June 30th, 2019.
+To report one quality measure via CAHPS for MIPS Survey, or utilize CMS Web Interface submission method, you have to register your group by Jul 1st, 2019 for the 2019 MIPS performance year to utilize these options.